 Have a Self Care Plan

 If we don‘t have a plan for how we build the above into our lives we get busy and overwhelmed and self-care gets squeezed out.
+Understandably, self care has become a “pop-concept” of sorts, one that is sometimes misconstrued or even employed to manipulative ends.
+That said, a true self care plan can be crucial for helping sustain your own well-being.
+These plans are also crucial for reflecting on when you may need more help from others, professionally or otherwise.

 Why you need a self-care plan (and 5 ways to get started)